-While this is a great change, it’ll take some time before its effects can be felt.
+While this is a significant change, it’ll take some time to feel its effects.
 This is because the current educational systems need to respond boldly, whereas leaders should support predictive tools, student-center processes, and device learning.
-Once these are in place, all stakeholders will benefit, and both the country’s educational system and the economy will improve.
+Once these are in place, all stakeholders will benefit, and the country’s educational system and the economy will improve.

 #10) The Demand for New Assessment Methods is on the Rise is the Last of the Education Career Trends in This Post.

 The central interest of all learners is to receive feedback on their performance.
 However, students can only benefit from feedback if it’s timely, objective, and relevant to them.
 Unfortunately, end-of-unit or end-of-year assessment approaches fail to meet the timeliness criterion, whereas generic feedback on a topic or class assignment fails to be relevant.
 Keeping this in mind, educators and researchers are working on new assessment processes considering the learning-centered approach to the current education system.

 Student-owned e-portfolios and awarding badges for chunks of learning are offered to students and teachers alike, which are flexible mechanisms to recognize learners’ achievements.
 More techniques are expected to come your way, especially with Big Data and analytics becoming a prominent part of education.

 While it’s too soon to determine which education career trends will prevail nationwide, you can begin by making a difference in your classroom.
 Please select what you can apply to your small world and assess its success with your students.
 Remember to give these changes enough time for everyone to adapt before striking them as ineffective.